himmAllRight/himmAllRight-source/content/post/create-gitlab-runner.md

 - If using docker runners, `docker-machine` needs to be installed

 ## Install runner
 First, install the `gitlab-runner` package.
-This can be done from following the instructions found [here](https://docs.gitlab.com/runner/install/linux-repository.html).
+This can be done using the instructions found [here](https://docs.gitlab.com/runner/install/linux-repository.html).
-*However*, I have been encountering issues installing it on my Fedora 30 VMs, as this install method currently isn't supported for 30 yet.
-If installing on a Fedora 30 node, skip down to the next section.
+*However*, I encountered issues installing it on my Fedora VMs, as this install method isn't supported for 30 yet.
+(Check out [this issue](https://gitlab.com/gitlab-org/gitlab-runner/issues/4401) for more info).

 #### Add GitLab's Repo